 Non-Matriculated Student Policy: Prior to applying for admission, students sometimes want to take courses as non-degree students.
 Those who wish to do so must first obtain the approval of the Graduate Chair in the Political Science Department to determine if the individual stands a reasonable chance for admission to the MA or PhD program.
 Then, the prospective student must visit the Office of Continuing Studies with transcripts from all institutions attended, including the one that conferred the undergraduate degree, to be enrolled in the coursework.

 Financing Opportunities: MA students are not eligible for departmental assistantships.

 Letters of Reference:

 From Whom: Letters of recommendation should be obtained from college/university faculty members familiar with academic competence.

 Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree is required.

-Statement of Goals: Approximately 500 to 1,000 words include your interest in Temple's program, your research goals, your future career goals, and your academic and research achievements.
+Statement of Goals: In approximately 500 to 1,000 words, share your interest in Temple's program, research goals, future career goals, and academic and research achievements.

 Standardized Test Scores:

 GRE: Optional.
 Scores may be submitted if available.